monokai-681/NYT-Scrap/readme.md

 Project integrity disclaimer:

-*Mr. Wang Yun, "mogita", is a highly skilled full-stack developer based in Singapore and a long-time friend of mine.
+*Mr. Wang Yun, "mogita", is a highly skilled full-stack developer based in Singapore and a long-time friend of the author.
 As the commit history suggests, mogita assisted in developing an ad hoc Python scraper and offered verbal guidance on file organisation methodologies.
 However, it is important to note that **mogita was not involved in any capacity in the corpora processing or the machine translation evaluation tasks.** He has never been asked or expected to do so, nor does he possess the expertise in these tasks.*

 ## Overview